- Get help

-Visit the Getting Started page for instructions on how to sign up for an SFU Microsoft 365 account and install M365 on your individual-use device.
+Visit the Getting Started page for instructions on how to sign in to an SFU Microsoft 365 account and install M365 on your individual-use device.

-If you are an SFU faculty/staff and you hold a university-managed device, Microsoft 365 applications should be pre-installed on your device.
+If you are an SFU faculty/staff and you hold a university-managed device, Office applications (but not M365) should be pre-installed on your device.

 How do I install Microsoft 365 on my university-managed device?